Dr-Calvin/Project-Atlas/README.md

 Access
 ------------

-An online preview can be found at heroku
+An online preview can be found at https://afternoon-beyond-99307.herokuapp.com/

 Contribute
 ----------